1970s Mushroom Floor Lamp

 Period: 1970s, 1980s – Mid-Century Modern.

 Designer: To be appraised.

-Other versions: Produced in several colours: white, brown, blue, red… At least also made as a table lamp and a wall lamp.
+Other versions: This 1970s mushroom floor lamp exists in several colours: white, brown, blue, red… At least also made as a table lamp and a wall lamp.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.